 Thankfully, we do have a closer spacecraft, NASA’s Lunar Reconnaissance Orbiter, which has been in orbit around the Moon since 2009.
 And it has captured recent photographs of all the Apollo landing sites (see here and here).
 These images show the Apollo spacecraft in exactly the right locations and amazingly, you can even see the astronauts’ footprints as they explored their lunar home.

 These landing sites have also been independently spotted by a variety of other spacecraft from China, India, and, as discussed above, Japan.

-The proof’s in the Moon rock
+The proof is in the Moon rock

-Glass spherules are produced two key ways: in explosive volcanic activity and by high-speed meteorite impacts that melt and vaporize rock.
+Glass spherules are produced in two key ways: explosive volcanic activity and by high-speed meteorite impacts that melt and vaporise rock.
 In either case, the rock needs time to cool and crystallise slowly.
 On Earth, the elements quickly break down any volcanically-produced glass.
 But in space, glass spherules survive nearly pristine, and we’ve found them in both meteorites that have fallen to Earth and in the Moon rocks returned from the Apollo missions, proving that the Apollo crew were indeed space travellers.

 When the first rocks were returned from the Apollo 11 mission, samples were given to 135 different countries around the world as a gesture of good will.
 These rocks have withstood every possible geology test from labs around the world, and these have confirmed they are indeed of lunar origin.

 No other space mission has been capable of returning such quantities of rock.
 The Soviet Union’s uncrewed Luna programme did bring back some rocks in the 1970s, but only a third of one kilogram.
 These rocks have been shared with international scientists and match the characteristics of the Apollo Moon rocks.

 This blog only skims the surface of the vast quantities of scientific evidence past and present that supports the Apollo Moon landings.